 5. When should a pregnant woman start drinking milk?

 Pregnant women can consume dairy products, including milk, from the beginning of their pregnancy.
 Milk contains several vital nutrients, such as calcium, zinc, and vitamin D, that support pregnant women’s health and contribute to fetal development.
-Make milk a part of your well-balanced diet to reap its full benefits.
+Make milk a part of a well-balanced diet to reap its full benefits.
+If consuming milk feels monotonous, you can speak to your healthcare provider about consuming plant-based milk, such as soy milk during pregnancy.

 6. How can I get calcium without milk during pregnancy?

-Calcium-fortified plant milk, canned sardines and salmon (with bones), winter squash, legumes, lactose-free yogurt, almonds, edamame (green soybean), tofu, kale, spinach, bok choy, mustard greens, turnip, collard greens, broccoli, calcium-fortified orange juice, and fortified cereals are several non-dairy foods that can contribute to an expecting woman’s daily dietary calcium requirements (37) (38).
+Consuming calcium-rich foods during pregnancy is vital for your and your baby’s health.
+If you can’t have animal milk, then consume non-dairy foods, such as calcium-fortified plant milk, canned sardines, salmon (with bones), legumes, lactose-free yogurt, almonds, edamame (green soybean), tofu, bok choy, broccoli, calcium-fortified orange juice, and fortified cereals to meet your daily calcium requirements (37) (38).
 However, if calcium from food is insufficient to suffice the needs, calcium supplements may be consumed after consulting a doctor.

 It is vital to consume at least two to three servings of milk during pregnancy every day, regardless of the kind, to ensure that your body and your unborn baby receive essential nutrients.
 However, whether you choose skimmed or whole milk, avoid drinking raw or unpasteurized milk.
 Dairy or plant-based milk, such as soymilk, can be a healthy option.
 You may also avoid drinking milk quickly and after meals to reduce the chances of digestive discomfort.
 It is also suggested to avoid certain milk-based products such as moldy and soft cheese to support safe prenatal care.